GalenWright/wright-lab-website/content/authors/lucy-namuli/_index.md

 ---
 # Display name
-title: "Alana Slike"
+title: "Kevin Lucy Namuli"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "alana-slike"
+- "lucy-namuli"

 # Is this the primary user of the site?
 superuser: false